richardstartin/richardstartin.github.io/_posts/2019-11-23-finding-bytes.md

 Adding `0x7F` to the masked value will cause a carry over into the hole if and only if any of the lower seven bits are set.
 Now, the value `0x7F` in `tmp` indicates that the input was either `0x0` or `0x80`, and if the byte is negated, we get `0x80`.
 Any other input value will have the eighth bit set, so uniting with `0x7F` and negating makes `0x0`.
-In order to knock `0x80` out, the input word is added to the union as `~(0x80 | 0x7F)` is zero.
+In order to knock out any `0x80`s present in the input, the input word is included in the union because `~(0x80 | 0x7F)` is zero.
-After the negated union, wherever the input byte was zero, the eighth bit will be set.
+After performing the negated union, wherever the input byte was zero, the eighth bit will be set.
-Taking the number of leading zeroes (a hotspot intrinsic function targeting the `lzcnt`/`clz` instructions) gives the position of the bit.
+Taking the number of leading zeroes (a hotspot intrinsic targeting the `lzcnt`/`clz` instructions) gives the position of the bit.
 Dividing by eight gives the position of the byte.

 Some examples might help: